 “Innovation is about coming up with creative solutions.”
-This philosophy has been a guiding principle for Santosh Narayanan, an engineer from IIT Madras, with specialization in electronics and communications engineering.
+This philosophy has been a guiding principle for Santosh Narayanan, an Intel engineer graduated from IIT Madras, with specialization in electronics and communications engineering.
 As a student, he had always wanted to apply concepts he studied at his future workplace.
 Today, with a career spanning over two decades, he has achieved that goal, working as a technologist covering a variety of technology domains ranging from digital signal processing, Wi-Fi, DSP firmware for digital cameras and multifunction printers to communications / network processors and GPUs.

 During his time with LSI as a networking solutions architect for communications / network processors, Santosh amassed invaluable years of experience collaborating with leading OEMs in Radio Access Network (RAN) to implement data plane firmware, and to act as the customer technical SPOC in wireless RAN space.

 “I worked for LSI Corporation, which was acquired by Intel in 2014, making me a part of the big Intel family.
 Intel opened a multitude of opportunities inside and outside of work.
 Along with exposure to the latest technologies and working with global talent, I’ve participated in exciting social initiatives and incubation challenges, among others.”